dgfitch/dittohead/NOTES.md

 # Secure copying from windows

+WAIT: What if we teach the users to run this process AS THEMSELVES by `shift right click -> run as different user`?
+Is that nasty?

 The client copier is odd, because it will be running (at least from what I've seen so far) as the local `biopac` user, NOT as the user who collected the data.
 So it needs to prompt the user for username and password, right?
 I can't get the python paramiko SSH lib to install easily on windows, so I'm futzing with other options for the upload part now.
 Worst case, we use pscp.exe from PuTTY or we require cygwin and do some kind of ugly shelling out that prompts the user.
 Since we're going to be running multiple commands, I really want to have auth taken care of in the python side so the user doesn't have to re-authenticate for each step... urgh.

 Options for SSH access from python: